-- 10.18 In addition to providing projections about how the number and proportion of older people is expected to change in the future we can look at the likely impact on the number of people with specific illnesses or disabilities.
+- 10.21 In addition to providing projections about how the number and proportion of older people is expected to change in the future we can look at the likely impact on the number of people with specific illnesses or disabilities.
 For this we have used data from the Projecting Older People Information System (POPPI) website which provides prevalence rates for different disabilities by age and sex.
-For the purposes of the SHMA, analysis has focused on estimates of the number of people with dementia and mobility problems. - 10.19 For both of the health issues analysed the figures relate to the population aged 65 and over.
-The figures from POPPI are based on prevalence rates from a range of different sources and whilst these might change in the future (e.g. as general health of the older person population improves) the estimates are likely to be of the right order. - 10.20 The table below shows that both of the illnesses/disabilities are expected to increase significantly in the future although this would be expected given the increasing population.
-In particular, there is projected to be a large rise in the number of people with dementia (up 44-58%) along with a 39-52% increase in the number with mobility problems.
+For the purposes of the SHMA, analysis has focused on estimates of the number of people with dementia and mobility problems. - 10.22 For both of the health issues analysed the figures relate to the population aged 65 and over.
+The figures from POPPI are based on prevalence rates from a range of different sources and whilst these might change in the future (e.g. as general health of the older person population improves) the estimates are likely to be of the right order.